Taksin's reunification of Siam: Subjugation of the Phimai kingdom

 King Taksin led his Thonburi armies, crossing the Dong Phaya Fai pass to attack Nakhon Ratchasima.
 He sent the vanguard under Phra Ratchawarin and Phra Mahamontri to attack Phraya Worawongsa at Dan Khun Thot.
 King Taksin attacked the Phimai forces at Choho.
 The Thonburi forces eventually prevailed in both Choho and Dan Khun Thot.
 Phra Phimai, his son Phraya Mahamontri and Mongya were all captured and executed, while Phraya Worawongsa managed to flee to Siemreap in Cambodia.
 King Taksin commanded Phra Ratchawarin and Phra Mahamontri to pursue Phraya Worawongsa to Cambodia.
 However, they were unable to find Worawongsa.
 King Taksin was then able to take control of Nakhon Ratchasima.

 Prince Thepphiphit at Phimai, upon learning of the defeats and deaths of his minister-generals, fled towards Laos.
 However, a minor Khorat official named Khun Chana (ขุนชนะ, personal name Boonkhong) managed to personally arrest Prince Thepphiphit and his family and brought them to Taksin.
-Taksin was rejoiced and rewarded Khun Chana by appointing him as Phraya Kamhaeng Songkhram the new governor of Nakhon Ratchasima under Thonburi regime.
+Taksin was rejoiced and rewarded Khun Chana by appointing him as Phraya Kamhaeng Songkhram the new governor of Nakhon Ratchasima under Thonburi.
 After his victory, King Taksin brought Prince Thepphiphit and his family to Thonburi.
 In an audience, Thepphiphit was summoned before Taksin.
 Prince Thepphiphit, taking the pride of an Ayutthayan prince, refused to kowtow before King Taksin.
 Prince Thepphiphit was then executed by being crushed to death with sandalwood club by the orders of King Taksin in 1768.
 The prince's daughter, Princess Ubol, became a consort of King Taksin.
 Phra Ratchawarin and Phra Mahamontri were promoted to Phraya Aphai Ronnarit and Phraya Anuchit Racha the commander of the right and left royal guard regiments, respectively.

 Conquest of Southern Siam

 After the Fall of Ayutthaya, Phra Palat Nu the deputy governor of Nakhon Si Thammarat (Ligor) who had been in charge of the city declared himself a ruler.
 His power extended over the whole Southern Siam.
 Phra Palat Nu became known as Chaophraya Nakhon Nu the ruler of Ligor.
 Nakhon Nu appointed his nephew-in-law Chan, who was a son of Chaophraya Chamnan Borrirak, as his Uparat or heir.
 The Malay sultanates that used to send bunga mas tributes to Ayutthaya nullified their tributary ties with Siam.
-In 1769, King Taksin of Thonburi initiated a new campaign to subjugate the Southern Siamese regime of Nakhon Nu.
+In 1769, King Taksin of Thonburi initiated a new campaign to subjugate the Southern Siamese kingdom of Nakhon Nu.
 Taksin assigned Chaophraya Chakri Mud the Muslim Prime Minister to lead the Thonburi armies of 5,000 men down south to conquer Southern Siam.
 Other commanders included Phraya Yommaraj, Phraya Siphiphat and Phraya Phetchaburi.
 The Thonburi troops marched from Phetchaburi to Pathio.
 The Southern Siamese inhabitants of Pathio and Chumphon fled into the jungles in the face of Thonburi invasion.
 The local authorities offered no resistance.
 As the Thonburi forces approached Chaiya, the deputy governor of Chaiya submitted to Chakri Mud.
 King Taksin then made the deputy governor the new governor of Chaiya.